Hole By Hole Tour

 Hole # 9 is a straight, uphill par 4 of 270 yards for both tee boxes.

-High grass protects the right side.
+High grass protects the right side as well as Out-of-Bounds.
 The left is fairly open as it adjoins #4 fairway.